 So, the statement of retained earnings is a very important aspect of a company’s financial reporting as it reflects the undistributed portion of the profit plowed back into business for internal funding and fixed and working capital requirements.

 This is a guide to the Statement of Retained Earnings.
-Here we also discuss the definition and purpose of the retained earnings statement and its advantages and disadvantages.
+Here we also discuss the retained earnings statement’s definition and purpose and advantages and disadvantages.
 You may also have a look at the following articles to learn more –